-The chances that the average minimum temperature for autumn will exceed the long-term median are greater than 60% over NSW, Victoria, eastern and southeastern parts of SA, with odds increasing to greater than 80% over Tasmania and the southwest coast of Victoria.
+The chances that the average minimum temperature for August to October 2014 will exceed the long-term median are greater than 60% over southeast Australia.
+Chances rise to greater than 80% over southern Victoria, Tasmania, and southeast NSW (see map).

 How accurate is the outlook?

-Maximum temperature outlook accuracy for the autumn period is:
+Maximum temperature outlook accuracy for the August to October period is:

-- Low over southeast Victoria, western NSW and pastoral districts of SA
+- Low to very low over western and northern parts of SA

-- Low to very low across NSW and across northern and southeastern parts of SA
+- Low to very low throughout most of NSW, Victoria, and northern and southeast SA

 Model accuracy (also known as model confidence or model skill) is a measure of how well a model has performed at that time of year in the past.
 One way that the Bureau measures the accuracy of its climate models is by comparing how often the outlook favoured a particular category (for example, when above median rainfall was more likely to occur than below median rainfall), and that favoured category was then subsequently observed.
 This measurement of accuracy is known as "Percent Consistent", and has been tested for the official seasonal outlook model over the period from 1981 to 2010.